JOSHUAJEBARAJ/terraform-learning/book/src/task2.md

 ## Task-2

-- [ ]  For this Task you have to create two droplet in the [Digital-Ocean](https://www.digitalocean.com/) using Terraform
+- [ ]  For this Task you have to create two droplets in the [Digital-Ocean](https://www.digitalocean.com/) using Terraform
 - [ ]  Install the [Nginx](https://www.nginx.com/) on the created droplet
 - [ ]  Replace the default `nginx-website` with the `new-website`
 - [ ]  Add the Load balancer in front of the created droplets